 But where there is engineering, there should be a manual, right?
-Neither the literature reviews full of confusing technical details, nor protocols, which tell you how to do something but not why.
+Neither the literature reviews, which are full of confusing technical details, nor the protocols, which tell you how to do something but not why, fulfill this function.

-What you need is something in between, a simple and may be even funny introduction into protein expression, how to select parts and optimise production.
-The good news is that our site is launching The Manual – a eBook called “The Bitesize Bio Guide to Protein Expression”.
+What you need is something in between, a simple and maybe even funny introduction into protein expression, how to select parts, and optimize production.
+The good news is that our site is launching The Manual – an eBook called “The Bitesize Bio Guide to Protein Expression”.
 Written by a team of hands-on molecular biologists: an experienced postdoc and prolific BsB writer (me) and edited by an excellent scientific editor Emily Crow.

 Check out the e-book content: